hkeiken/openconfig-yang-automation/README.md

 I got the quesion to show how to use yang to configure Junos.

 Yang is a modeling language.
-For Networking, JunOS supports using the OpenConfig Yang model for configuring switches.
+For networking, JunOS supports using the OpenConfig Yang model for configuring switches.
 However, Yang itself is the datamodel.
 For the modelling language to be useful for JunOS, the data has to be converted to xml or json.